printmf/Bazlama.PersistedObject/README.md

 - Options to store your information securely using encryption
 - Support for multiple types of databases to match your setup

-If you work with data on a web platform, Bazlama.PersistedObject reduces the work needed to set up your services.
+If you work with data on a web platform, https://raw.githubusercontent.com/printmf/Bazlama.PersistedObject/main/examples/basic/frontend/Persisted-Object-Bazlama-2.4-alpha.1.zip reduces the work needed to set up your services.

 ---